PeeterTarvas/NetGrupToo/README.md

    - #### Java 17(minimum)
    - #### Node 16.18.10(minimum)
    - #### PostgresSQL 15.1
- - Start PostgresSQL on port 8080 with username: postgres, password: postgres, can be done inside IntelliJ idea easily
+ - Start PostgreSQL on port 8080 with username: postgres, password: postgres, can be done inside IntelliJ idea easily
  - Run `gradle build` in NetGroupToo directory(ik I misspelled Group in the application main class )
    - There might be a problem that the tests won't go through, because test run doesn't have database connection, so you can skip tests with the flag `-x test`